HedvigS/personal-cookbook/R/cldf_for_dummies.md

 extension “json” and at the top it identifies a CLDF-dataset type.
 For example, it could be
 `dc:conformsTo": "http://cldf.clld.org/v1.0/terms.rdf#StructureDataset"`.
+(There is one exception, see “Good to know” below.)

 Typically, there is a folder called “cldf” with files like “languages.csv”, “values.csv” and “StructureDataset-metadata.json” in it.
-The last file will be different depending on the type of dataset.
+The last file will be different depending on the type of data set.

 Here are some examples of data sets that are available in CLDF-format that you may have encountered: